AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 ## ✍️ Gauge Voting Principle

 Besides voting on governance proposals, veANGLE owners can vote for ANGLE gauge weights with their veANGLE balance.
-The gauge system implemented by Angle is similar to that of Frax and of Curve.
+The gauge system implemented by Angle is similar to that of Curve among others.

 A gauge corresponds to a contract where incentives are sent.
 By voting for a gauge, veANGLE holders increase the amount of ANGLE tokens sent to the related contract with respect to the others. veANGLE holders therefore vote for the gauges they think should receive more rewards.